pdfo/pdfo/README_py_win.txt

 0. Prerequisites

-To use the Python version of PDFO on Windows, you need Python 3 (PDFO does not support Python 2 on Windows), NumPy, F2PY, Intel Fortran compiler (ifort), Microsoft Visual Studio, which can be installed in the following way.
+To use the Python version of PDFO on Windows, you need Python 3 (PDFO does not support Python 2 on Windows), NumPy, F2PY, Microsoft Visual Studio, and Intel Fortran compiler (ifort), which can be installed in the following way.

 0.1.
 Install Python (version 3.0 or above) according to https://www.python.org .

 0.2.
 Install the latest version of SciPy.
 See https://www.scipy.org/install.html .
 Then NumPy will be installed by default.
 NumPy provides F2PY.

 0.3.
-Install the Intel Fortran compiler according to https://software.intel.com/en-us/fortran-compilers .
-Your installation has to include the Python libraries (included by default).

-0.4.
 Install Microsoft Visual Studio according to https://visualstudio.microsoft.com .
 Make sure to include "C++ Build Tools" and "Microsoft Windows SDK" in your installation.
 Microsoft Windows SDK can also be installed separately according to https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/

+0.4.
+Install the Intel Fortran compiler according to https://software.intel.com/en-us/fortran-compilers .
+Your installation has to include the Python libraries (included by default).

 1. Installation